Kromolux/Behavioral_Patterns/README.md

 #### Behavioral
 ##### 1. Strategy
 > Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
+##### 2. Observer
+> Defines a one-to-many dependency between objects so that, when one object changes state, all of its dependents are notified and updated automatically.

 #### Creational